 “You can fool all the people some of the time, and some of the people all the time, but you cannot fool all the people all the time.”
 Abraham Lincoln

-A common theme appears before us, “safety”.
-It is widely believed that regulatory safety requirements will make distributing, consuming or possessing Cannabis safer.
-Growers and consumers have typically held this role and have taken responsibility for Cannabis safety.
+A common cannabis theme appears before us, “safety”.
+A popular myth is that regulatory safety requirements placed on dispensaries have made distributing, consuming or possessing Cannabis safer.

-This article is mostly about medical safety.
-“Adult use” is outside the scope of this article.
 Although understanding the difference between “licensed medical Cannabis patients” and “recreational or adult-use” is important as they can have very different needs.
 Folks who consume Cannabis for the enjoyment of the plant have been safe for thousands of years.
 Using the plant as medicine has changed somewhat after learning the value of Cannabis for treating seizure disorders in children.

 As more uses for the plant become apparent, standardization in compounding, dosing and testing will allow for more clinical trials and patient treatments.
 Some folks have undiagnosed conditions which seem to be driving the use of the plant.
 For example, before it was “discovered” that some strains were helpful in treating PTSD, Veterans were already consuming Cannabis to improve their lives.
 There are so many parallels between medicinal use and recreational use that it’s impossible to define who wants Cannabis vs. who needs Cannabis.
 Do you consume Cannabis for purely medicinal reasons?
 Yes!
 Do you consume Cannabis because it makes you feel better without the side-effects associated with other medicine?
 Yes!
 So where’s the line?
 What makes something as varied as the Cannabis plant medicinal vs. recreational?
 That’s where the term “Adult Use” comes in as it denotes a certain freedom for the individual to decide.
 That’s how alcohol, caffeine, glucose and other substances are used.
 They are all helpful, necessary and possibly harmful at the same time.